Welcome Gene Janch Center

 The DNA sample can now be further purified.
 It is then resuspended in a slightly alkaline buffer.

-Optical density readings taken by a spectrophotometer can be used to find out the concentration and purity of DNA in a sample.
-Further, gel electrophoresis can be used to ascertain the presence of DNA in the sample.
+Step 5.
+Confirming the presence and quality of the DNA Optical density readings taken by a spectrophotometer can be used to find out the concentration and purity of DNA in a sample.
+Also, gel electrophoresis can be used to show the presence of DNA in the sample.

 Leave a Reply